 When you go to work each day, do you try your best to avoid attention and simply carry out your duties in the hope that you’ll make it safely back to your home without any problems?
 There are many other undocumented immigrants in California who relate to your current situation.
 Living as a non-citizen in the United States is especially challenging if you’re trying to raise a family in the process.
 Where your job is concerned, you may worry about getting help if you get injured.

 You’re likely familiar with the workers’ compensation program but perhaps worry that you would not be able to file a claim if you were injured in a workplace accident because of your legal status.
-You may be relieved to know that there are support networks available that provide many resources to help you overcome on-the-job problems
+You may be relieved to know that there are support networks available that provide many resources to help you overcome on-the-job problems pertaining to immigration.

 Getting injured in a workplace accident can affect your life in many ways.
 If you’re the sole breadwinner in your family, an injury can take a serious toll on your family’s finances.
 The following information may help clarify legal issues pertaining to workers’ compensation for non-citizen employees: